 REFUNDS: will be made at your request until 6 wks of age.
 It will be minus the commitment fee, and minus any amount spent on the dog/puppy at your request... such as ear crop.
 That amount will be retained to cover the expense of boarding, and the balance of your deposit will be returned once the puppy is adopted.
 If the puppy price has to be reduced for future adoption, that will come from the deposit total as well.
 Please make sure you are ready to commit to the puppy before you make your deposit.

-BOARDING: Boarding charges will be added to your total after 8 weeks of age, or after the agreed upon pick up date, at a rate of $50 per week per puppy until the puppy is picked up, or readopted.
+BOARDING: Boarding charges will be added to your total after 8 weeks of age, or after the agreed upon pick up date at a rate of $10 per day per puppy.
+This will continue until the puppy is picked up, or readopted if not picked up within 2 weeks of scheduled pick up.
 Boarding charges are non-refundable.

-* Add $285- $300 for average shipping of a puppy anywhere in the US that United or American will deliver a puppy.
+* Add $300 for average shipping of a puppy anywhere in the US that American will deliver a puppy.

-* 2 puppies can be shipped in the same crate for approx $350.
-Puppies over 12 weeks of age require a rabies and tad higher shipping rate.
+* 2 puppies can be shipped in the same crate for approx $350 using American.
+Puppies over 16 weeks of age require a rabies and will ad $25.